 NEW URBAN SUBURBS AND COLLEGE STUDENTS

-High-end homes flank Petaluma’s Junior College Campus, Petaluma Valley Hospital and a series of walking trails, small parks and gathering centers.
+High-end homes flank Petaluma’s Junior College Campus, Petaluma Valley Hospital, a series of walking trails, small parks, and gathering centers.
 It’s a great place to bike or walk.

 - The Petaluma campus of Santa Rosa Junior College has created an accessible walking and biking trail system with a route that extends around the perimeter of the campus and continues throughout the city of Petaluma.

 - Regarded as one of the best draining courses in Northern California, Rooster Run offers top-notch play year round.
 The par-72 championship layout features four lakes, meandering creeks, and the area’s only island green.

 - Easy access and lots of parking are available at the 1.5 acre fenced Deer Creek Village Dog Park in the Deer Creek Village Shopping Center.
 Enjoy bench seating areas, lighted bollards, drinking fountains for pets and owners as well as doggie waste stations.

 - A hub of family activities, Leghorn Park offers lighted tennis courts, picnic area, playground and walking and biking paths.

 Tree-lined streets, Victorians, Craftsmans, and bungalows overlook Petaluma’s historic downtown and the Sonoma Valley beyond.
 Residents enjoy the neighborhood parks and living within walking distance to the action downtown.

 Does your four-legged traveling companion need some play time?
 Let him run free in the lower section of Oak Hill Park during morning and evening hours.